Zionme/alx-low_level_programming/0x1A-hash_tables/README.md

-a function that gives you the index of a key.
+a function that retrieves a value associated with a key